 This number is essentially a safeguard to get you home in case your charging system fails.
 Additionally, accessories such as security systems or dash cams can slowly drain your battery while the car is off.
 With that said, if your charging system is working fine, and you're not powering your house through your car battery, you won’t need to worry about increasing reserve capacity beyond what your car came with.

-12 Volts.
+12-Volts.
 That’s all you need to know.
 Apart from a very small number of cars, the majority of vehicles on the road today use a 12 Volt battery.
-There are exceptions that use 24 volts, but if you’re driving one of these cars, chances are, you’re not shopping on FCP for parts!
+There are exceptions that use 24-Volts, but if you’re driving one of these cars, chances are, you’re not shopping on FCP Euro for parts!

 As a final note, there are multiple battery sizes.
 Use an online battery finder to find the correct size for your car.
 Apart from a simply list of applicable batteries, this will be noted as the “group number”.
 Group numbers categorize the length, width, height, and placement of the battery terminals.
 If the group number on your new battery matches your old one, it should fit fine.

 If you want to be safe, pick up a replacement battery and not worry about any of the numbers.
 If buying an aftermarket battery, simply make sure your new battery’s specifications are at least the same, if not higher than the OEM battery.
 The replacement battery I selected had the following specifications (OEM specs in brackets):

 - Group Number: 48 (Not written on battery, but for a 2005 Volvo S80, OEM specification is Group 48)